aidenonlinux/PS5-Arch/README.md

 - Q: Can I continue using my PS5 if I install Linux?
   - A: Yes, the internal SSD is not modified
 - Q: Can I use the PS5's NIC/WLAN module in Linux?
-  - A: In theory yes, but someone needs to write or adapt drivers to use them.
+  - A: WLAN is only supported for Marvell chipsets at the moment.
+Ethernet is supported on all models.
 - Q: Does the DualSense controller work?
-  - A: Via a Bluetooth dongle.
-Built-in Bluetooth is not yet supported.
+  - A: Yes, via internal Bluetooth as well as Bluetooth dongle.
 - Q: What resolutions and refresh rates are supported?
   - A: 1080p, 1440p and 2160p at 60Hz are broadly supported.
 1440p@120Hz has been the only confirmed working on the DELL S3225QC yet.
 120Hz or 30Hz may be added in the future.
 - Q: After reboot, I get a "Repairing" screen and "Your PS5 wasn't turned off properly." screen.
 Is that normal?